formlio/forml/docs/principles.rst

 Persistence
 ^^^^^^^^^^^

-Lifecycle iterations of ForML projects depend on external persistence of their two main *artifact* types - the particular version of the project *code* and the collection of its internal *states* acquired during training/tuning.
+Life cycle iterations of ForML projects depend on external persistence of their two main *artifact* types - the particular version of the project *code* and the collection of its internal *states* acquired during training/tuning.
 ForML platform automatically handles this persistence via its supported *registry* providers.